A Deep Learning Model of Mental Rotation Informed by Interactive VR Experiments: VR Experiments

-\paragraph{The Action setup provides strong evidence that rotation actions and match/mismatch decisions are guided by symbolic representations of objects.} Subjects performed an average of 1.05 rotation actions in the Action setup before reaching a decision.
-Even at high angular disparities, such as 180°, subjects performed on average fewer than two actions before reaching a decision (Fig. \ref{fig:NAs}).
-This remarkable parsimony of actions suggest that humans dispose of powerful, abstract representations of the objects to guide their rotation decisions.
-Moreover, these actions typically occur early in the trial (Fig. \ref{fig:PAD}), indicating that they are indeed part of the process to come to a decision, and not simply a confirmation of an inner mental rotation process which would have already taken place.
-After the last rotation action, the final position of the rotated object is typically found to be distributed within the range [-45°, +45°] of the target object (Fig. \ref{fig:Poses}).
+\textbf{The Action setup provides strong evidence that rotation actions and match/mismatch decisions are guided by symbolic representations of objects.} Subjects performed an average of 1.05 rotation actions in the Action setup before reaching a decision.
+Even at high angular disparities, such as 180°, subjects performed on average fewer than two actions before reaching a decision (\hyperref[fig:NAs_h_vs_m]{Fig.~\ref*{fig:NAs_h_vs_m}}).
+This remarkable parsimony of actions suggest that humans dispose of powerful, abstract representations of objects to guide their rotation decisions.
+Moreover, these actions typically occur early in the trial (\hyperref[fig:PAD2]{App.~Fig.~\ref*{fig:PAD2}}), indicating that they are indeed part of the process to come to a decision, and not simply a confirmation of an inner mental rotation process which would have already taken place.
+After the last rotation action, the final position of the rotated object is typically found to be distributed within the range [-45°, +45°] of the target object (\hyperref[fig:rt_side_poses]{Fig.~\ref*{fig:rt_side_poses}.B}).
 This imprecise alignment suggests that object representations used for comparison are not sensitive to this range of angles.
-The short decision time following the last action, comparable to the overall response time in the case of 0° angular disparity, further confirms that no additional mental rotation process is taking place after the last action.
+The short decision time following the last action (\hyperref[fig:PAD2]{App.~Fig.~\ref*{fig:PAD2}.D}), comparable to the overall response time in the case of 0° angular disparity, further confirms that no additional mental rotation process is taking place after the last action.
 These observations have led us to formulate a hypothesis on the symbolic nature of the representations used by human subjects to perform mental rotation tasks (described in the next section), which in turn guided the design of our model.